vshaveyko/activerecord_reindex/README.md

 If record of Tagging model was updated then:
 1. associated tag will be Syncronously reindexed
-2. all associated taggings will be Asyncronously reindexed
+2. all associated taggings(except the one that initiated reindex) will be Asyncronously reindexed

 If record of SuperTagging model was updated then:
 1. associated tag will be Syncronously reindexed